What are they?

 When can one avoid the extraction of the tooth?

 To avoid the extraction of the wisdom tooth, one requires to be sure about its sound condition.
-This set of teeth need to make a neat cut through, be fully grown and functional, and at the same time be clean, pain-free, and disease-free.
+This set of teeth needs to make a neat cut-through, be fully grown and functional, and at the same time be clean, pain-free, and disease-free.

 Sometimes minor alterations in the infected tissues are enough to cure them, but they have to be regularly tested for any unfavorable changes with the help of x-rays and periodic check-ups.
-It is most essential to maintain oral-hygiene through healthy practices.
+It is essential to maintain oral hygiene through healthy practices.